dhelbegor/small/README.md

 =========

-This is my custom Dockerfile for work on systems 32 bit
+This is a small example how use docker on systems 32 bits.

 Why this?, because my computer don't suporte 64 bits distributions. /cry ;(